 The Professional Pilot emphasis of UNK's Aviation degree will fully prepare you for any piloting career, from commercial to charter to military flight.

-For every pilot flying, hundreds of professionals in aviation ground support services are needed.
-Graduates with a Bachelor of Science in Aviation Systems Management (Support Services emphasis) can expect to attract attention from aviation employers worldwide as airports continue to be built at a rapid pace globally to meet the rise in airline passenger travel.
+For every pilot flying, hundreds of professionals in aviation management are needed.
+Graduates with a Bachelor of Science in Aviation (Management emphasis) can expect to attract attention from aviation employers worldwide as airports continue to be built at a rapid pace globally to meet the rise in airline passenger travel.

 The Management emphasis focuses on leadership in areas including airport management, flight safety, air traffic control, aviation law, and aviation human factors.